-Essays earning a score of 6 adequately develop a position on the establishment of an annual Buy Nothing Day.
-The evidence and explanations used are appropriate and sufficient.
+Essays earning a score of 6 adequately examine the extent to which Mencken's observation applies to contemporary society.
+The evidence and explanations used are appropriate and sufficient, and the argument is coherent and adequately developed.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 develop a position on the establishment of an annual Buy Nothing Day.
-The evidence or explanations used may be uneven, inconsistent or limited.
+5 Essays earning a score of 5 examine the extent to which Mencken's observation applies to contemporary society.
+The evidence or explanations used may be uneven, inconsistent, or limited.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.